List of LB&SCR D1 class locomotives

 Below are the names and numbers of the steam locomotives that comprised the LB&SCR D1 class, that ran on the London, Brighton and South Coast Railway, and latterly the Southern Railway network.
 The class names mainly denoted various places served by the LB&SCR.
 All locomotives were built at Brighton Works unless otherwise noted.

+The names were removed when the locomotive was either renumbered into the 600s, or repainted into the umber livery.
+Seven locomotives were still in ochre livery and carrying their original numbers when withdrawn, these retained their names until withdrawal.